hackerclub/writeups/plaidctf-2014/reeekeeeeee/WRITEUP-pipecork.md

     Plaid CTF, 2014
     writeup by pipecork

-Upon a hideously awesome flashing background, visiting the site prompts us to register an account.
+Upon a hideously awesome flashing background, visiting the site asks us to register an account.
 We create the user account 'les' and login.
 We're prompted to "make a meme" by supplying the URL to an image and some overlay text.
 Our created memes are then displayed on the page.
 While a fun activity on a Saturday night, we have a flag to find.
 Let's check the source for some vulns.

 The file [views.py](reekee/mymeme/views.py) holds the meat of the application.
 We see they do a lot of concatenation of the username onto directory paths in the `viewmeme` function: